ginstrom/paladin-novel/manuscript/chapter-20.md

 ***

 The council chamber buzzed with a nervous energy.
 Maps, old and newly acquired from the Circle, lay spread across the main table.
-Maera’s scouts, dusty and grim-faced, stood ready to give their reports.
+Maera's scouts, dusty and grim-faced, stood ready to give their reports.

 "From the Northern Passes," one began, "three temples of Alanyi have declared for Gond.
 Their priests are now hunted by Royalist patrols.
 Lord Valerius of Stonebridge has mobilized his household guard, claiming to 'restore order'."